 This Kashmiri pulao recipe is a superb rice dish from Northern India that you will love.
 Long grain Basmati rice is cooked in ghee, spices, saffron, and milk and mixed with fried onions, dried and fresh fruit.
 Serve this fragrant pulao solo or as a side with other dishes.
-Made in the instant pot for ease of cooking.
+Made in the instant pot.

 Here's a festive rice dish for the festive season: Kashmiri Pulao!

 There's nothing like this fruit-laden pulao if you're looking for a rich and elegant rice recipe to serve while entertaining.
 It is very different from the usual fare, and it is the perfect complement to those heavy and spicy qormas or kebabs.
 It's fun, colorful and quite luscious with not a hint of spice.
 In fact, it is slightly sweet thanks to the raisins, apple and pomegranate sprinkled like jewels in it.
 Not overpoweringly sweet since there is no added sugar, but pleasingly sweet.
 So, without further ado, let's get going with this mild but quite pretty rice pulao from Kashmir!

 - Exact quantities are given in the recipe card further down.

 - Besides the ingredients pictured below, you will need three tablespoons pure ghee (clarified butter), one tablespoon rose water and ¼ cups plain water.

 - Rose water (affiliate link) adds a pleasing aroma to the pulao, but it is optional.

 How to make kashmiri pulao in the instant pot